-The State and Regional Advisory Councils were charged with improving the quality of services for families and young children by establishing an integrated system for planning, coordinating and developing early childhood programs through evidence-based recommendations, performance-based accountability and two-way public communication between the regions and the state.
+The State Advisory Council and Regional Councils were charged with improving the quality of services for families and young children by establishing an integrated system for planning, coordinating, and developing early childhood programs through evidence-based recommendations, performance-based accountability, and two-way public communication between the regions and the state.

-Vermont Act 104 was passed in May, 2010, establishing BBF as the advisor to the Governor and Legislature on the well-being of families and children ages birth to 8.
-BBF was established as a nonprofit public charity in July 2011 governed by a board that includes government representatives from the State Advisory Council and representatives from the private sector to form a public-private partnership.
+Vermont Act 104 was passed in May 2010, establishing BBF as the advisor to the Governor and Legislature on the well-being of families and children ages birth to 8.
+In July 2011, BBF was established as a nonprofit public charity governed by a board, the State Advisory Council, that includes representatives from Vermont’s government and from the private sector to form a public-private partnership.